Extended Producer Responsibility (EPR) for Packaging

 Concerned Mainers should still be vigilant in their waste reduction, reuse, and recycling policy efforts.
 There are many additional local and state policies and programs that complement EPR that should be pursued.

 Producers and businesses should continue to pursue efforts to reduce waste and use more sustainable packaging, knowing your efforts will be rewarded with reduced fee payments to the stewardship organization.
 If you are a local business, read our fact sheet to find out if you will be required to pay fees to the stewardship program, and how you can best prepare to reduce those fees.

 EPR advocates in other states should keep the momentum going!
-Oregon has passed an EPR for Packaging law, too, and we are just the first two dominoes to fall.
+Oregon has passed a similar law to Maine's, and now so have Colorado and California.
 NRCM has a lot of information to share with you.
-We are developing an EPR for Packaging Advocacy Toolkit to help other states pass EPR for Packaging laws.
-Contact us to receive it when it's ready.
+We have developed Advocacy Resources for EPR for Packaging to help other states pass similar laws.